edin/CxLang/docs/language/README.md

 5. current limitations and non-goals;
 6. links to related chapters and regression tests.

-Features marked **Planned** above are implemented in the compiler but do not yet have a dedicated language-guide chapter.
 Features that are only proposed belong under [`docs/ideas`](../ideas/README.md), not in this inventory.
+The limitations chapter explicitly labels unsettled syntax separately from implemented CX.